• Art Magazine

 In 1954, he painted "Women of Algiers," inspired by the French painter Eugène Delacroix (1798–1863), in a series of 15 paintings and numerous drawings.
 This was his response to the Algerian War, in which Algeria broke away from France from 1954 to 1962; Picasso's "Women of Algiers" embodied the resistance.

-In 1957, he created various variations of "Las Meninas" based on a famous painting by the Spanish painter Diego Velázquez.
+In 1957, he created various variations of "Las Meninas" based on the famous painting by the Spanish painter Diego Velázquez.
 The "Menina Cycle" consists of 44 reproductions of the original, 9 dove scenes, 3 landscapes, and a portrait of his last love, Jacqueline Roque.
 Velázquez's painting held lifelong significance for Picasso; he first saw it at the age of fourteen, considering it "the pinnacle of world art."
 He frequently engaged with Velázquez's Meninas, and the 1957 series represents the culmination of this fascination.

-Las Meninas reminds him of the early death of his sister, reflects his struggle for true art until his 75th year, his anger and despair at the increasing criticism of his late work (and are proof against it), the whole life of Picasso is contained in these pictures: The little Infanta stands for his idea of innocence and purity, preserved forever with the image of the perfect innocent child, achieved on the 44th attempt, the doves stand for his belief in peace, the “war-threatening” mastiff of the Spanish king he replaces with his friendly dachshund Lump.
+Las Meninas reminds him of the early death of his sister, reflects his struggle for true art until his 75th year, his anger and despair at the increasing criticism of his late work (and are proof against it), the whole of Picasso's life is contained in these pictures: The little Infanta stands for his idea of innocence and purity, preserved forever with the image of the perfect innocent child, achieved on the 44th attempt, the doves stand for his belief in peace, the “war-threatening” mastiff of the Spanish king he replaces with his friendly dachshund Lump.

 Picasso continuously supported those in distress with considerable financial contributions, and he produced drawings, always printed on the front pages of the respective newspapers, making statements about the situation with considerable influence.